On compact exceptional objects in derived module categories: Lengths of compact exceptional objects

-\begin{proof} We give a sketch.
-Suppose that $P_S$ appears in both $X$ and $Y$.
-Applying degree shifts if necessary, we can assume that both the last degree of $X$ where $P_S$ appears in $X$ and the first degree of $Y$ where $P_S$ appears in $Y$ are 0.
-Therefore, as did in the proof of the previous proposition, we get a chain map
+\begin{proof} Suppose that $P_S$ appears in both $\PP$ and $\QQ$.
+Applying degree shift if necessary, we can assume that both the last degree of $\PP$ where $P_S$ appears in $\PP$ and the first degree of $\QQ$ where $P_S$ appears in $\QQ$ are 0.
+Thus $\Hom_{\K} (\PP, \QQ) \neq 0$ by Lemma \ref{orthogonal relation}, contradicting the assumption. \end{proof}

-where $\tilde{\alpha}$ is defined as before.
-Now copy the previous proof, we can show that this chain map is well defined, and is not null homotopic.
-This contradicts the assumption that $\Hom_{K^b(_AP)} (X, Y[n]) = 0$ for all $n \in \mathbb{Z}$, so the conclusion follows from contradiction. \end{proof}

-We give a few direct corollaries, the first of which is already well known to people.

-\begin{corollary} If $A$ is a finite dimensional local algebra, then every indecomposable nonzero compact exceptional object $X \in D^b(A)$ is quasi-isomorphic to the stalk complex $_AA$ up to degree shift.
-In particular, $A$ is only derived equivalent to itself up to Morita equivalence. \end{corollary}